"15 days in Vietnam: Optimized Itinerary North, Center, South – Tips for an unforgettable trip

 What is the best time to visit Vietnam?

 The best time depends on the regions.
-The north (Red River Delta region) is pleasant from March to May or September to November.
+The north is pleasant from March to May or September to November.
 The south, more tropical, is best visited from December to April.
-For trips combining several areas, leaving in April or November helps avoid heavy rains and stifling heat.
+For multi-region trips, April or November avoids heavy rains and extreme heat.

 Do you need a visa to travel to Vietnam?